MinatoNamikaze02/Optimization-Techniques-Calculators/README.md

    * We didn't take the time to make regex for parsing function as inputs, hence *you have to edit your function in the source file*.
    * Some questions need derivatives and double derivatives.
 Use other online sources to find it, such as [derivative-calculator](https://www.derivative-calculator.net/)
-   * This calculator was tested with various questions and the answers were pretty accurate (a lot of anomolies are to be expected.)
+   * This calculator was tested with various questions and the answers were pretty accurate (a lot of anomolies are to be expected).

 ## Getting a wrong answer?
    * Check the function you've entered into the source file.
-   * Check the input values you fed.
+   * Check the input values you've fed.
    * See if your questions specifies the number of iterations.
    * See if your answer was obtained a few iterations prior.